itsyuxuan/itsyuxuan.github.io/_pages/cv.md

   - Summer school coursework in CS.

 - Education Volunteer in Wattala, Sri Lanka (Summer 2018)
-  - Provide help and support by teaching English, Maths and IT skills to children in need.
+  - Provide help and support by teaching needy children English, Maths and IT skills.
   - Contribute to 96 hours of international volunteering.

 # Work Experience